ashenafee/LoadrFX/index.md

 - [ ] Create macOS app
 - [ ] Allow download of YouTube subtitles
 - [ ] Allow custom format specification for YouTube videos
+- [ ] Bundle the app with an installer to avoid the tedious download/setup of OpenJDK

 ### Disclaimer